-New Political Science Professors Analyizes Blair's Re-electionby Stephen Dyson • May 9, 2005 Share:
+New Political Science Professors Analyzes Blair's Re-electionby Stephen Dyson • May 9, 2005 Share:

 Dr. Stephen Dyson, who will join the Wabash political science department this fall, has done extensive study on British Prime Minister Tony Blair.
 Dyson, who is finishing up a one-year appointment at St. Olaf's, is a native Brit.
 Department chair Professor Melissa Butler asked him for his insight on Blair's recent re-election.